Unweaving the Rainbow: Preface

 It is of little concern whether or not science can prove that the ultimate fate of the cosmos lacks purpose: we live our lives regardless at a "human" level, according to ambitions and perceptions which come more naturally.
 Therefore, science should not be feared as a sort of cosmological wet blanket.
 In fact, those in search of beauty or poetry in their cosmology need not turn to the paranormal or even necessarily restrict themselves to the mysterious: science itself, the business of unravelling mysteries, is beautiful and poetic.
 (The rest of the preface sketches an outline of the book, makes acknowledgements, etc.)

 The anaesthetic of familiarity

 Opening lines

 "We are going to die, and that makes us the lucky ones.
 Most people are never going to die because they are never going to be born.
 The potential people who could have been here in my place but who will in fact never see the light of day outnumber the sand grains of Arabia.
-Certainly those unborn ghosts include greater poets than Keats, scientists greater than Newton.
+Certainly those unborn ghosts include greater poets than Keats, greater scientists than Newton.
 We know this because the set of possible people allowed by our DNA so massively outnumbers the set of actual people.
 In the teeth of these stupefying odds it is you and I, in our ordinariness, that are here.
 We privileged few, who won the lottery of birth against all odds, how dare we whine at our inevitable return to that prior state from which the vast majority have never stirred?"